 Arriving in the U.S., HIO Registration, & Orientations

 Welcome to Harvard!
 This section details important information you need to know to enter the U.S. to start your academic program.
-After your arrival, you will need to bring your travel documents to register your immigration record with the HIO.

 When to Arrive

-The U.S. immigration regulations allow F-1 and J-1 students and their dependents to enter the U.S. no more than 30 days prior to the program start date listed on page 1 of your Form I-20 or Item 3 of your Form DS-2019.
+The U.S. immigration regulations allow F-1 and J-1 students and their dependents to enter the U.S. no more than 30 days prior to the program start date listed on page 1 of your Form I-20 or Item 3 of your Form DS-2019

 U.S. Immigration Inspection